A note on supersingular abelian varieties: Proof of Theorem (1)

-{\it Proof of Proposition~\ref{21}} There is nothing to prove if $g=\dim(A)=1$; we may assume that $g\ge 2$.
-By Lemma~\ref{22}, there is a superspecial abelian variety $B$ over a finite purely separable field extension $L/k$ and an $L$-isogeny $A_L\to B$.
-By Lemma~\ref{24} there is a superspecial abelian variety $C$ over $k$ and an $L$-isomorphism $B\simeq C_L$.
+{\bf Proof of Theorem~\ref{1.1} (1)} There is nothing to prove if $g=\dim(A)=1$; we may assume that $g\ge 2$.
+By Lemma~\ref{22}, there is a superspecial abelian variety $B$ over a finite purely inseparable field extension $L/k$ and an $L$-isogeny $A_L\to B$.
+By Lemma~\ref{24}, there is a superspecial abelian variety $C$ over $k$ and an $L$-isomorphism $B\simeq C_L$.
 Thus, there is an $L$-isogeny $\varphi:A_L \to C_L$.
-By Lemma~\ref{23} $\varphi$ is defined over $k$.
+By Lemma~\ref{23}, $\varphi$ is defined over $k$.